 - Stephanie Sherman Cohen Horticulture Scholarship: established in 2005 by Stephanie Cohen, Founding Director of the Landscape Arboretum of Temple University Ambler and an Ambler College adult graduate, provides $500 tuition support for an adult student (at least 30 years of age) based on academic excellence (3.0 grade point average or higher) who is studying Horticulture for a second degree or for a career change.

-- Barry and Denise Cyphers Horticulture Scholarship: $1,000 renewable award to a freshman student based on financial need, with preference for a participant in the Awbury Arboretum Apprentice Program.
+- Barry and Denise Cyphers Horticulture Scholarship: awarded to a freshman student based on financial need, with preference for a participant in the Awbury Arboretum Apprentice Program.

 - Doylestown Nature Club Scholarship: three scholarships of $1,500 awarded annually based on academic performance and financial need.
 Preference is given to students from Bucks County.

 - Garden Club of Bala Cynwyd Scholarship: two $500 awards given annually based on academic performance and financial need.
 Preference is given to students from Bala Cynwyd.

 - Lou Henry Hoover Girl Scout Scholarship: $1,000 awarded annually to a student who has been active within the past five years in the Girl Scout Movement as a Senior Girl Scout, based on financial need.